All Episodes

 But it's now all over the drive-by media.

-This is about his desire to pull out of the public funded portion of the campaign after saying he wasn't gonna do so.
+This is about his desire to pull out of the public-funded portion of the campaign after saying he wasn't going to do so.

 Howard Dean has filed a complaint with the Federal Election Commission over this.

-Um but uh the warning is from the Republican chairman of the FEC that McCain may not be able to drop out of the presidential public financing system, and if he can't, he could be outspent by the Democrat nominee by ten to one or even more before the Republican convention in September because of a dispute in the Senate over one of Bush's nominees to the agency.
+And if he can't, he could be outspent by the Democrat nominee by 10 to 1 or even more before the Republican convention in September because of a dispute in the Senate over one of Bush's nominees to the agency.

 The FEC lacks a quorum to hear McCain's case.

-Rick Hayson, uh election law expert at Loyola Law School Los Angeles.
+Rick Hays, election law expert at Loyola Law School Los Angeles, just puts McCain in a pickle.

-In the short term, McCain has turned the controversy over a story published in the Times to his advantage, but reverations, reverberations on the lobby story may dog him through the November election.
+In the short term, McCain has turned the controversy over a story published in the Times to his advantage, but reverberations to the lobby story may dog him through the November election.

-And again, the uh by the way, the uh uh chronicle story here uh refers to me decrying the drive-by media.
+And again, by the way, the Chronicle story here refers to me decrying the drive-by media.

 So it has entered the vernacular now.

-Uh but uh political experts said that this controversy over public funding uh leaves McCain with some vulnerabilities heading into the fall campaign.
+But political experts said that this controversy over public funding leaves McCain with some vulnerabilities heading into the fall campaign.

-Uh so what's interesting is his own campaign finance rules are prevading uh uh proving to be a thorn in his side.
+So what's interesting is his own campaign finance rules are proving to be a thorn in his side.

-In the New York Times, conservative distrust of McCain lingers over O5 deal on judges.
+Then the New York Times, conservative distrust of McCain lingers over 05 deal on judges.

 You know, I really love you people in New York Times.